flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

 ## Using Flatcar Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide, learn about [Flatcar Container Linux clustering with Vagrant](https://coreos.com/blog/coreos-clustering-with-vagrant/), or dig into [more specific topics](https://docs.flatcar-linux.org).
+Check out the [Flatcar Container Linux Quickstart](quickstart.md) guide, learn about [CoreOS Container Linux clustering with Vagrant](https://coreos.com/blog/coreos-clustering-with-vagrant/), or dig into [more specific topics](https://docs.flatcar-linux.org).

 [flatcar-dev]: https://groups.google.com/forum/#!forum/flatcar-linux-dev